luxfi/tfhe/docs/content/docs/overview.md

 ---
 title: Overview
-description: What is TFHE and how does it work?
+description: What is FHE and how does it work?
 ---

 # Overview

-## What is TFHE?
+## What is FHE?

-**Threshold Fully Homomorphic Encryption (TFHE)** is a cryptographic technique that allows computation on encrypted data without decryption.
+**Threshold Fully Homomorphic Encryption (FHE)** is a cryptographic technique that allows computation on encrypted data without decryption.
 The result of the computation is also encrypted, and only the holder of the secret key can decrypt it.

 This enables privacy-preserving computation where:
 - Users encrypt their data with a public key